 Part 1 of the Listening test covers basic vocabulary that is typically learned when first studying English.
 This section consists of conversations set in everyday social situations, using familiar word groups related to daily life, dates, times, places, activities, work, and leisure.
 It is important to pay attention to these commonly used words as they are often misspelled, resulting in unnecessary loss of marks during the easiest part of the Listening test.
 Here are some key vocabulary words to focus on:

-1. List of IELTS Listening words - Days of the week:
+1. Days of the week:

 Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday.